lcpp-org/RustBCA/README.md

 `RustBCA` is a general-purpose, high-performance code for simulating ion-material interactions using the binary collision approximation ([BCA]), written in [Rust]!
-RustBCA consists of a standalone code and libraries for including ion-material interactions in C/C++, Python, and Fortran codes.
+RustBCA consists of a standalone code and libraries for including ion-material interactions in simulations written in C/C++, Python, and Fortran.

 By discretizing the collision cascade into a sequence of binary collisions, [BCA] codes can accurately and efficiently model the prompt interaction